-Hiring the Handicapped.
+Hiring the Disabled.
 Is your Company ready?

 Recently a headline crossed from National Trends in Disability Employment – Monthly Update (nTIDE), issued by Kessler Foundation and the University of New Hampshire’s Institute on Disability (UNH-IOD), as follows: